 You need to meet the following requirements to obtain a permanent residence permit:

-You must have enough living space for yourself and your family.
-The standard size varies from state to state- ask the staff at the Immigration Office or a counselling centre for more information.
+- You must have enough living space for yourself and your family.
+The standard size varies from state to state- ask the staff responsible for you at the Immigration Office or a counselling centre for more information.

 Important: If you have been issued a residence permit as a result of being entitled to a national ban on deportation, you cannot apply for an EU permanent residence permit.